thompcd/vue-d3-emperors/README.md

 # vue-d3-emperors
-## A project for the data visualization society working with Amelia Wattenberger!
+## A project for the data visualization society.
+### Thank you to Amelia Wattenberger for taking time to tutor me!

 ![Roman Emperor Reigns](emperorsviz.png)